hashicorp/terraform-provider-aws/website/docs/r/security_group_rule.html.markdown

 # Resource: aws_security_group_rule

 Provides a security group rule resource.
-Represents one or many `ingress` or `egress` group rule(s), which can be added to external Security Groups.
+Represents a single `ingress` or `egress` group rule, which can be added to external Security Groups.

-~> **NOTE on Security Groups and Security Group Rules:** Terraform currently provides both a standalone Security Group Rule resource (a one or many `ingress` or `egress` rule(s)), and a [Security Group resource](security_group.html) with `ingress` and `egress` rules defined in-line.
+~> **NOTE on Security Groups and Security Group Rules:** Terraform currently provides both a standalone Security Group Rule resource (one or many `ingress` or `egress` rules), and a [Security Group resource](security_group.html) with `ingress` and `egress` rules defined in-line.
 At this time you cannot use a Security Group with in-line rules in conjunction with any Security Group Rule resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

 ~> **NOTE:** Setting `protocol = "all"` or `protocol = -1` with `from_port` and `to_port` will result in the EC2 API creating a security group rule with all ports open.
 This API behavior cannot be controlled by Terraform and may generate warnings in the future.

-~> **NOTE:** Setting many source(s)/destination(s) (e.g., `cidr_block`) or a single source/destination with many list elements, for both `ingress` and `egress` respectively, will result in the EC2 API creating many security group rules.
-As a result, when used in conjunction with [create_before_destroy](https://www.terraform.io/language/meta-arguments/lifecycle#the-lifecycle-meta-argument) lifecycle managment, the security group rule resource will attempt to create multiple rules with the EC2 API but may fail with duplication errors.
-This can be prevented by ensuring that one security group rule resource only manages a single security group rule in AWS.

 ~> **NOTE:** Referencing Security Groups across VPC peering has certain restrictions.
 More information is available in the [VPC Peering User Guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-security-groups.html).